 Analytic / Answers

-In order to give ground to the foundations of logic, we have to find a very transparent and objective computational space (at least more than the sequent calculus, proof-nets or the geometry of interaction) from which Logic will emerge.
+In order to give ground to the foundations of logic, we have to find a very transparent and objective computational space (at least more than the sequent calculus, proof-nets or the geometry of interaction) from which logic will emerge.
 Such a space is said to be “analytic”.
-The lambda-calculus, is an interesting candidate for its simplicity but not an adequate one because of the hidden complexity of the beta-reduction.
+The lambda-calculus, is an interesting candidate for its simplicity but not an adequate one because of the hidden complexity of beta-reduction.
 Moreover, the beta-reduction is an external procedure and we want all computation to be self-operated/internal/elementary/primitive in some sense, similarly to how chemical/biological interactions work.
 We would like a system “which has nothing to hide”.
-Girard already showed in the context of his Geometry of Interaction program that we could use first-order terms to represent the physical addresses of objects occurring in a proof.
+Girard already showed in the context of his Geometry of Interaction programme that we could use first-order terms to represent the physical addresses of objects occurring in a proof.
 He generalises that idea to a model of computation called stars and constellations.
 These computational objects constitute a system where Logic is reconstructed from our primitive intuition of space: locations/addresses, associations/routing and propagation of information.
 I believe that Girard’s analytics corresponds to an idea of computation which can be described by topological operations (for instance Seiller’s interaction graphs compute by juxtaposition of graphs).

 => is constative because accumulated (a simple left/right introduction of symbol) while